bibanon/tubeup/README.md

 ## Prerequisites

-This script strongly recommends Linux or some sort of POSIX system (such as Mac OS X).
+This script strongly recommends Linux or some sort of POSIX system (such as Mac OS X), preferably from a rented VPS and not your personal machine or phone.

 Alternativly you should be able to get away with using Windows Terminal / WSL2.